 Toggle: English / Spanish

-Always follow the printed directions and warnings.
-If you have any questions, talk to your doctor before starting a new over-the-counter drug.
+- Always follow the printed directions and warnings.
+Talk to your health care provider before starting a new medicine.

-All medications become less effective (expire) over time and should be replaced.
+- All medicines become less effective over time and should be replaced.
 Check the expiration date before using any product.

-Any drug or medicine may have a different effect in children and older adults.
-People who are in these age groups should take special care when taking over-the-counter medicines.
+Medicines affect children and older adults differently.
+People in these age groups should take special care when taking over-the-counter medicines.

 ACHES, PAINS, AND HEADACHES

-Over-the-counter pain relievers can help with your headache, arthritis pain, sprains, and other minor joint and muscle problems.
+Over-the-counter pain medicines can help with headache, arthritis pain, sprains, and other minor joint and muscle problems.

-Both NSAIDs and acetaminophen can cause serious side effects when taken in high doses or for a long time.
-If you are taking pain relievers several days a week, tell your doctor.
-You may need to be watched for side effects.
+Both of these medicines can have serious side effects if you take them in high doses or for a long time.
+Tell your provider if you are taking these medicines many times a week.
+You may need to be checked for side effects.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever in children and adults.